Ressentiment (book): Background

 Contrary to Nietzsche's ultimate intent, much of his legacy ultimately led to an implosion of objectivity in which (i) truth became relative to individual perspective, (ii) "might ultimately made right" ("Social Darwinism"), and (iii) ethics would become subjective and solipsistic.

-By contrast, Scheler, who also was skeptical over the historically emerging unchecked power of mass culture and the prevalence and leveling power of mediocrity upon ethical standards and upon the individual human person (as a unique sacred value), was nonetheless a theistic ethical objectivist.
+By contrast, Scheler, who also was sceptical over the historically emerging unchecked power of mass culture and the prevalence and leveling power of mediocrity upon ethical standards and upon the individual human person (as a unique sacred value), was nonetheless a theistic ethical objectivist.
 For Scheler, the phenomenon of Ressentiment principally involved Spirit (as opposed to Will to Power, Drives or Vital Urge), which entailed deeper personal issues involving distortion of the objective realm of values, the self-poisoning of moral character, and personality disorder.

 Basic features of Ressentiment

 Scheler's described Ressentiment in his 1913 book by the same title as follows:

 "…Ressentiment is a self-poisoning of the mind which has quite definite causes and consequences.
-It is a lasting mental attitude, caused by the systematic repression of certain emotions and affects which, as such are normal components of human nature.
+It is a lasting mental attitude, caused by the systematic repression of certain emotions and affects which, as such, are normal components of human nature.
 Their repression leads to the constant tendency to indulge in certain kinds of value delusions and corresponding value judgments.
-The emotions and affects primarily concerned are revenge, hatred, malice, envy, the impulse to detract, and spite."
+The emotions and affects primarily concerned are revenge, hatred, malice, envy, the impulse to detract and spite."

-Although scholars do not agree on a fixed number or attributes materially defining Ressentiment, they have nonetheless collectively articulated about ten authoritative and insightful points (many times combining them) which stake-out the boundaries of this concept:
+Although scholars do not agree on a fixed number or attributes materially defining Ressentiment, they have nonetheless collectively articulated about ten authoritative and insightful points (frequently combining them) which stake out the boundaries of this concept: